rishabh-parekh/dh101final/README.md

 2. Individual Project: How Race Affects Policing in Typically Conservative of Liberal States.
 3. Individual Project Prospectus

+## Note

+The data files for this project are in the shared google [folder](https://drive.google.com/drive/folders/1WcjUUmUKeANOCi-pNFhESVype0_6lguO?usp=sharing)

+Please download the data files in the data folder before running the notebook.
+The CSV files are big and Github has a max limit of 100M on the file size committed.

 ## Group Project